ChimpGamer/LibsDisguisesWGFlags/README.md

 # LibsDisguisesWGFlags

-LibsDisguisesWGFlags is a simple plugin which currently has only one flag and one feature.
+LibsDisguisesWGFlags is a simple plugin which currently has only two flags.

 ## Features
 - Remove and block disguises when entering a worldguard region and restore the disguise that the player was using before entering the region.
+- Force a player to disguise with all possible options allowed.

 ## Flags
 - block-disguises
+- force-disguise

 ![block-disguises flag demo](https://i.gyazo.com/f775362f6cbc8d24b201d42c60963d30.gif)